thokari/gradle-geb-plugin/README.md

 [![Build Status](https://travis-ci.org/thokari/gradle-geb-plugin.svg?branch=master)](https://travis-ci.org/thokari/gradle-geb-plugin)

 With this plugin you can use [Geb](http://www.gebish.org/) with a [PhantomJS](http://phantomjs.org/) headless browser in your automation scripts.
-Automatically downloads the [PhantomJS binaries](http://phantomjs.org/download.html) for your OS (currently supporting Linux 64/32 and Windows).
+Automatically downloads the [PhantomJS binaries](http://phantomjs.org/download.html) for your OS (supporting Linux 64/32, Windows and Mac OS).

 The `GebTask` has a `drive()` method taking a closure, just like [Geb's drive method](http://www.gebish.org/manual/0.9.2/api/geb/Browser.html#drive(groovy.lang.Closure)).